Tania McCartney

-McCartney in Canberra, Australia in April 2023.

 Tania McCartney is an Australian author, illustrator, editor and designer.

 Biography

 She is perhaps most known for over 65 books for children.
 She has also written books for adults.

 McCartney hosts a podcast called The Happy Book.
 She is the founder of a book review website, Kids' Book Review.
 She also founded the 52-Week Illustration Challenge, a Facebook group with thousands of members, which ran from 2014-2018.

 She has written for various publications, including The Sydney Morning Herald Tickle the Imagination, Australian Women Online, and Beijing Kids.